abstracta/jmeter-java-dsl/docs/guide/README.md

 ```

 ::: warning
-Using this last approach is currently only supported when using embedded JMeter engine (no support for saving to JMX and running it in JMeter GUI, or running it with BlazeMeter).
+Using this last approach is currently only supported when using embedded JMeter engine (no support for saving to JMX and running it in JMeter GUI, or running it with BlazeMeter or OctoPerf).
 :::

 Check [DslJsr223PostProcessor](../../jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/postprocessors/DslJsr223PostProcessor.java) for more details and additional options.